ShipCreekGroup/docs/readme.md

-EDIT: This isn't gonna work, since the contents aren't __really__ encrypted, so onces they are public once pushed to this repo :facepalm:
+EDIT: This isn't gonna work, since the contents aren't __really__ encrypted, they are just placed under hashed file names.
+So someone could just look through this source code (which has to be public for GH pages to work) and they will be able to find the content (under weird directory names, but still...) :facepalm:

 Hosts the password-protected docs.